DRG Class 05

 The DRG Class 05 was a class of three Deutsche Reichsbahn 4-6-4 steam locomotives (2C2 h3 in the UIC notation) used on express passenger trains in continental Europe.
 They were part of the DRG's standard locomotive (Einheitslokomotive) series.
+It held the world speed record for steam locomotives between May 1936 and March 1938, when it was bested by the Mallard.

 Pre World War II history

 Following the success of the diesel high speed trains like the Flying Hamburger in the middle of the 1930s, the German locomotive industry turned to faster steam locomotives.
 After speed tests with a streamlined DRG Class 03 the Borsig locomotive factories (Note: The Borsig factory was moved from Tegel to Hennigsdorf after the takeover of Borsig by AEG, and production took place at both sites.) produced three engines: